inet-framework/inet-showcases/visualizer/networkpathactivity/doc/index.rst

 Blue circles are displays the communication range of ``source`` and ``destination``.

-The video shows the network path ping packets are taking between ``source`` and ``destination``.
+The video shows the network path taken by ping packets between ``source`` and ``destination``.
 Ping packets are forwarded to the next hop until they reach ``destination``.
-The network path activity is visualized after the ping packet has arrived to ``destination`` so we get information about the path changes immediately.
+The network path activity is visualized after the ping packet has arrived to ``destination``, so we get information about path changes immediately.

-When the existing route breaks due to two nodes drifting away (going out of the communication range of each other), this manifests as link-level failure.
-This condition is detected by AODV and it starts searching for a new route.
+When the existing route breaks due to two nodes drifting away (going out of the communication range of each other), this manifests as a link-level failure.
+This condition is detected by AODV, and it starts searching for a new route.
 When the new route is found, the ping traffic resumes.

 You can observe in the video that the route the ping packets take is not